-The plutonium inventory in a commercial-size breeder is about 5 MT, of which 3.5 MT is fissile73 - about 600 atomic bombs worth.
-Although the net amount of plutonium produced in a fast breeder reactor annually is generally less than that produced in a conventional thermal power reactor of the same size,74 one-third to one-half of the FBR fuel must be removed annually for reprocessing, plutonium recovery, and remanufacture into fresh fuel.75 Since the fuel will be outside of the reactor for 3.5 to 7 years the plutonium inventory needed to support a single commercial-size plutonium breeder is 11-22 MT, about 1300 to 2800 bombs worth.
-A commercial-size fuel reprocessing plant, such as the proposed Rokkashomura plant with a capacity of 800 MT of heavy metal/y (MTHM/y),76 if processing LWR uranium spent fuel would recover enough plutonium annually to construct about 900 nuclear weapons.
-Up to 10,000 weapons could be constructed from the plutonium recovered if it were processing breeder reactor fuel!
+over 4 MT.
+Although the net amount of plutonium produced in a fast breeder reactor annually is generally less than that produced in a conventional thermal power reactor of the same size,77 one-third to one-half of the FBR fuel must be removed annually for reprocessing, plutonium recovery, and remanufacture into fresh fuel.78 Since the fuel will be outside of the reactor for 3.5 to 7 years the plutonium inventory needed to support a single commercial-size plutonium breeder is 11-22 MT, about 1300 to 2800 bombs worth.
+The RT-1 chemical separation plant at Chelyabinsk-65 has a capacity of 400-600 MTHM/y, although its throughput has averaged some 200 MTHM/y over the last 10 years.
+Processing low enriched uranium VVER spent fuel, it has the capacity to recover 3200-4800 kg plutonium annually, sufficient to construct 400-600 nuclear weapons.
+Up to 6000 weapons could be constructed from the plutonium recovered if it were processing breeder reactor fuel!

-As of June 1991, Japan operated 41 nuclear power plants with a combined capacity of 32 gigawatt-electric (Gw_e).77 If only one-third of this capacity, 10 Gw_e, were supplied by breeders - hardly enough to justify the R&D effort even if the economics were otherwise favorable - the plutonium inventory in the reactors and their supporting fuel cycle would be on the order of 100-200 MT, or about 12,000-25,000 bombs' worth.
+If only 10 Gw_e of nuclear capacity were supplied by breeders - hardly enough to justify the R&D effort in any country even if the economics were otherwise favorable - the plutonium inventory in the reactors and their supporting fuel cycle would be on the order of 100-200 MT, or about 12,000-25,000 bombs' worth.
 By comparison, U.S. nuclear weapons stockpiles in 1987 consisted of 23,400 warheads, and the weapon-grade plutonium inventory, most of which was in weapons, was about 100 MT.
+The Russian stockpile consists of about 130 MT of plutonium in about 30,000 warheads.

 About one half of the plutonium created in a breeder reactor is bred in the blanket rods.
 The burnup of the blanket material is low.
-Consequently, the resulting plutonium is weapon-grade, with a Pu-240 concentration lower than that used in U.S. weapons.
-Thus, Japan, or any country that has large stocks of breeder fuel, has the capacity to produce a ready stock of weapon-grade plutonium.
+Consequently, the resulting plutonium is weapon-grade, with a Pu-240 concentration lower than that used in U.S. and Russian weapons.
+Thus, any non-weapons country that as large stocks of breeder fuel, has the capacity to produce a ready stock of weapon-grade plutonium.
 It only has to segregate and reprocess the blanket assemblies separately from the core assemblies.